 We are experienced in pipeline construction up to 42 inches in diameter, in all types of locations and conditions, urban or rural, remote high altitude or desert.
 Our work often involves water crossings, and working around or through wetlands and in mountainous terrain in freezing temperatures.
 We take on complex projects under a variety of contract types, such as Open Book Pricing or Shared-Risk.
 Barnard is a unique organization.
 Among our strengths, our highly qualified staff accurately estimates costs and effectively manages the many facets of project design and implementation.
 Our ability to interact with related agencies, landowners, and the general public is of great value to our clients.
 We are members of the Pipe Line Contractors Association.

-Pacific Gas and Electric Company (PG&E) is undertaking one of its largest in-line inspection (ILI) projects to ensure that its gas transmission system is safe and reliable.
+Pacific Gas and Electric Company (PG&E) undertook one of its largest in-line inspection (ILI) projects to ensure the safety and reliability of its gas transmission system.

 Kern River Gas confronted a nearly impossible task – to bury 28 miles of 36-inch-diameter high pressure natural gas pipeline across Utah’s steep and craggy Wasatch Mountain Range.

 Since 2013, Barnard Pipeline has participated in Pacific Gas and Electric Company's (PG&E's) Natural Gas Pipeline Modernization Program dedicated to strengthening and improving the integrity and safety of its natural gas transmission system in Northern California.